MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-optimization-goal.md

 ### Meets Required Roles

 As of **RSO v3.0.19263.1+**, RSO will respect the resource roles added to a requirement.
 If for example, the requirement calls for a resource with the role "Robotics Engineer", RSO will schedule to a resource who has that role.
-If the requirement calls for two resource roles, resource scheduling optimization will schedule the requirement to resources that have either of those roles, following "OR" logic.
+If the requirement calls for two resource roles, RSO will schedule the requirement to resources that have either of those roles, following "OR" logic.

 ### Scheduling Lock Options